yokodev/chocolatin/README.md

 # FAQ

+### How i can export Chocolatin configuration to WebPack 2 configuration ?

+Simply use "provide" function.

+For example, you can export Chocolatin configuration to Karma.

 ### How i can add static assets in my project ?

 Use Copy plugin : it take an array of object with from/to properties.